MattEzekiel/color-manipulation-utils/README.md

 # 🎨 Color Manipulation Utils
 This package provides utilities for manipulating colors in JavaScript/TypeScript applications.
+This package can help you to use a better contrast for a background color and a color text.

 <div align="center">